pavangk7/gcc-2.0-user-documentation/glossary.md

 # GCC glossary
 **Cloud Admin**
 Public officers and vendors or contractors can be assigned as a Cloud Admin.
-They can access the cloud console or portal from GCC 2.0 CMP to do the following:
+They can access the cloud console or Portal from GCC 2.0 CMP to do the following:
 - manage cloud configuration
 - manage cloud resources.

 **Cloud Assume Role**
-Users with this role can access the cloud console or portal to create custom IAM roles for their agencies.
+Users with this role can access the cloud console or Portal to create custom IAM roles for their agencies.

 **Cloud Billing**
-Public officers and vendors or contractors can be assigned as a cloud billing admin who can access the cloud console or portal from GCC 2.0 CMP to administrate billing operations of the CSP account.
+Public officers and vendors or contractors can be assigned as a cloud billing admin who can access the cloud console or Portal from GCC 2.0 CMP to administrate billing operations of the CSP account.

 **Cloud Developer**
 Users with this role have administrative access with few limitations defined for IAM, Security and Networking.